-If you breach certain naming rules, Companies House will simply reject your company formation application.
+If you fall foul of the official company naming guidelines, Companies House will simply reject your company formation application.

 Company naming rules